-- Commercial & Industrial Provider of electrical and mechanical design, construction, and maintenance services to the commercial and industrial markets in various regional markets and nationwide in certain areas of expertise, such as the power infrastructure market. - Communications Nationwide provider of technology infrastructure products and services to large corporations and independent businesses. - Infrastructure Solutions Provider of electro-mechanical solutions for industrial operations, including apparatus repair and customengineered products. - Residential Regional provider of electrical installation services for single-family housing and multi-family apartment complexes.
+- Commercial & Industrial Provider of electrical and mechanical design, construction, and maintenance services to the commercial and industrial markets in various regional markets and nationwide in certain areas of expertise, such as the power infrastructure market. - Communications Nationwide provider of technology infrastructure services, including the design, build, and maintenance of the communications infrastructure within data centers for colocation and managed hosting customers for both large corporations and independent businesses. - Infrastructure Solutions Provider of electro-mechanical solutions for industrial operations, including apparatus repair and custom-engineered products such as generator enclosures to be used in data centers and other industrial applications. - Residential Regional provider of electrical installation services for single-family housing and multi-family apartment complexes.